vanvalenlab/cellSAM/docs/tutorial.md

 # Tutorial

 This notebook will guide a user through using CellSAM.
-More details on CellSAM can be obtained at the preprint: https://www.biorxiv.org/content/10.1101/2023.11.17.567630v3
+More details on CellSAM can be obtained at the preprint: <https://www.biorxiv.org/content/10.1101/2023.11.17.567630v3>

-For biologists, we recommend using {ref}`cellsam_pipeline`, which accepts an image, automatically downloads weights, and returns a mask.
+For biologists, we recommend using {func}`~cellSAM.cellsam_pipeline.cellsam_pipeline`, which accepts an image, automatically downloads weights, and returns a mask.
-{ref}`cellsam_pipeline` has additional functionality (e.g., postprocessing,
+`cellsam_pipeline` has additional functionality (e.g., postprocessing,
 normalization, contrast enhancement), but can often be used out of the box.
-For machine learning practitioners or users with more esoteric use-cases, we provide direct access to the model and weights through {func}`get_model`.
+For machine learning practitioners or users with more esoteric use-cases, we provide direct access to the model and weights through `get_model`.

 For more information or additional assistance, feel free to get in touch.
 Please email the following addresses: